Justin Smoak turns 36 today.

 In 2016, MLB suspended Colabello for using PEDs, which thankfully ended the continuous debate about who should play first.
 Not that Smoak earned the job by his play, hitting just .217/.314/.391 with 14 home runs.

-Despite his numbers, Alex decided to sign him to a 2-year contract extension for $8.25 million with an added option year at $6 million.
-Of course, at the time, none of us had any thought that we might pick up that option.
+Despite his numbers, Alex signed him to a 2-year contract extension for $8.25 million with an added option year at $6 million.
+Of course, at the time, none of us thought we might pick up that option.

 2018 was a slight step back.
 Justin hit .22/.350/.457 with 25 home runs and a 2.3 bWAR.
 2019 step back, hitting .208/.342/.406 with 22 home runs.